Fujiwara no Michinaga: Early life

-Michinaga was born in Kyōto, the son of Kaneiye.
-Kaneiye had become Regent in 986, holding the position until the end of his life in 990.
+Michinaga was born in Kyōto, the son of Kaneie.
+Kaneie had become Regent in 986, holding the position until the end of his life in 990.
 Due to the hereditary principle of the Fujiwara Regents, Michinaga was now in line to become Regent after his brothers, Michitaka and Michikane.

 Career

 Struggle with Korechika

 Michitaka was regent from 990 until 995, when he died.
-Michikane then succeeded him, famously ruling as Regent for only seven days, before he too died of disease.
+Michikane then succeeded him, famously ruling as Regent for only seven days before he too died of disease.
 With his two elder brothers dead, Michinaga then struggled with Fujiwara no Korechika, Michitaka's eldest son and the successor he had named.
-Korechika was more popular at court than Michinaga, being a favourite of Empress Teishi and well-liked by the reigning Emperor Ichijō, and held multiple prestigious positions - he had been made Naidaijin the previous year, and Sangi three years before that.
-However, the mother of Ichijo, Fujiwara no Senshi, disliked Korechika and aided Michinaga; for example, she coerced Ichijo into granting Michinaga the title of Nairan (内覧) in the fifth month of 995.
-Furthermore, Korechika's position was ruined by a scandal that took place the following year, likely arranged by Michinaga.
+The mother of Ichijo, Fujiwara no Senshi, coerced Ichijo into granting Michinaga the title of Nairan (内覧) in the fifth month of 995.
+Korechika's position was ruined by a scandal that took place the following year, likely arranged by Michinaga.

 Korechika had been seeing a mistress in one of the Fujiwara palaces.
-However, he was told that the retired Emperor Kazan had been visiting the same house during the night - Korechika presumed that Kazan had been seeing the same mistress.
-Consequently, he and his brother Takaiye ambushed the Emperor, shooting at him.
-An arrow struck Kazan's sleeve, a grave crime - it was considered appalling to harm a monk (for Kazan had entered religion in 986), let alone an Emperor.
+He was told that the retired Emperor Kazan had been visiting the same house during the night; Korechika presumed that Kazan had been seeing the same mistress.
+Consequently, he and his brother Takaie ambushed the Emperor, shooting at him.
+An arrow struck Kazan's sleeve.
 Michinaga and his supporters then pressed charges of lèse-majesté.
-Though the jurists examining the case found the servants of Kaneiye and Takaiye at fault, further charges were manufactured by Michinaga's faction: Korechika was accused of putting a curse on Senshi, for example.
-Their punishments were a form of cordial banishments, with Korechika made Vice-Governor of Kyushu.
-With Korechika removed from the capital, Michinaga had won their struggle for supremacy.
+Though the jurists examining the case found the servants of Kaneie and Takaie at fault.
+Korechika was accused of putting a curse on Senshi.

 During their struggle, Michinaga had gained the position of Minister of the Right, or Udaijin (右大臣), on the 19th day of the 6th month of 995.
-Later in 996 Michinaga became Minister of the Left, Sadaijin (左大臣), the most senior position in government apart from that of Chancellor (Daijō-daijin).
+Later, in 996, Michinaga became Minister of the Left, Sadaijin (左大臣), the most senior position in government apart from that of Chancellor (Daijō-daijin).